Insurance Claim Education • Wind Damage • Inspection-First • Evidence-First

 Evidence that is clear and repeatable

-• Slope-by-slope evidence (organized by roof plane)
+• Slope-by-slope evidence organized by roof plane

-• Labeled photos with context + scale
+• Labeled photos with context and scale

-• Creasing consistent with hinging/uplift forces
+• Creasing consistent with hinging or uplift forces

 Common reasons claims get delayed